Skip to content

 Bringing questions into shared spaces

-Selected questions from the deck will also be available as posters for hallways, offices, seminar rooms, and other shared work environments.
+Selected questions from the deck are also available as posters for offices, hallways, seminar rooms and shared work environments.

 Feedback for the next edition